klack/klack.cloud/README.md

 - Use `/data/library/tv/` as a path when adding a series in sonarr
 - Use `/data/library/movies/` as a path when adding a movie on radarr
 - Use `http://localhost:9117` for the Jackett address when creating a torznab indexer
+- In qBittorrent set "Bypass authentication for clients on localhost"

 # Service Directory
 | Service       | Port  | Domain                     | Hosted Path | URL                                          | Service URL            | Auth Provider | Log Rotation  |